christophenoel/geozarr-spec/README.md

 GeoZarr Spec aims to provides a geospatial extension to the Zarr specification (v2).
 Zarr specifies a protocol and format used for storing Zarr arrays, while the present extension defines **conventions** and recommendations for storing **multidimensional georeferenced grid** of geospatial observations (including rasters).

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 ## Document and Resources

 Specification [Document](geozarr-spec.md) - [Change Log](https://github.com/christophenoel/geozarr-spec/wiki)